California Pay Transparency. Single-State Compliance.

 Running the pay equity analysis through outside counsel creates attorney-client privilege. meaning the analysis itself may be protected from discovery in litigation.
 This is smart legal strategy.
 But privilege protects the document, not the underlying facts.
 When the analysis reveals 11 more gaps, those employees still have the same rights Lauren exercised under California’s Equal Pay Act.
 Privilege buys time and strategic control. it doesn’t eliminate the obligation to remediate.

-"This is the right approach.
-We handle the squeaky wheels.
+"This is right.
+We handle squeaky wheels.
 We don't go looking for problems."

 The complaint-by-complaint approach lasted six weeks.